RochanaChaturvedi/rochanachaturvedi.github.io/_pages/about.md

 I am a Postdoctoral Fellow at Argonne National Laboratory, where I develop and apply large language models for scientific applications.
 My work aims to advance scientific discovery and societal well-being through language technologies with applications across healthcare, social science, and infrastructure resilience.

-I earned my Ph.D. in Computer Science from the University of Illinois Chicago, where I developed novel methods to extract and reason about temporal relationships in clinical text.
-My dissertation integrated graph neural networks, language models, and external knowledge bases to enable early detection of Type 2 Diabetes.
-I was fortunate to have Prof. Barbara Di Eugenio as my advisor and was grateful to receive mentorship from Prof. Elena Zheleva and Prof. Sourav Medya.
+I earned my Ph.D. in Computer Science from the University of Illinois Chicago, where I was advised by Prof. Barbara Di Eugenio and was grateful to receive mentorship from Prof. Elena Zheleva and Prof. Sourav Medya.
+My dissertation introduced novel methods integrating graph neural networks, language models, and external knowledge bases to extract and reason about temporal relationships and enable early detection of Type 2 Diabetes.

 In social sciences, I employ computational approaches to explore societal dynamics and use language models to understand and model aspects of human behavior.
 I tackle challenges such as identity inference, social media polarization and its mitigation, and covert gender biases in large language models with their labor market impact.